critica-tech-lab/pasta-obsidian/README.md

 ## Feedback

-If you find a bug, please [open an issue](https://github.com/critica-tech-lab/pasta-obsidian/issues)
+If you find a bug, please [open an issue](https://github.com/critica-tech-lab/pasta-obsidian/issues) describing your use case and a detailed explanation of the issue.

 ## License